Registering to vote

 You can register to vote from the age of 16 but you cannot vote in any elections until you are 18 years of age.

 There are special rules about names being added to the electoral register during an election period.
+If you would like to know more please get in touch with us.

 If you have moved recently you will need to re-register.
 The easiest way to register is online register to vote online (external link).